jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-01.md

 The DOE shall supervise the Restructuring of the electricity industry and do the following:

-- a.
-Formulate policies for a comprehensive program for the efficient and economical energy supply consistent with:
+- {{< s v="a" >}} Formulate policies for a comprehensive program for the efficient and economical energy supply consistent with:
   - the national economic plan
   - the policies on environmental protection and conservation of ecological balance
   - a mechanism for the integration, rationalization, and coordination of the various energy programs of the Government

-- b.
-Develop and update annually the existing Philippine Energy Plan (PEP)
+- {{< s v="b" >}} Develop and update annually the existing Philippine Energy Plan (PEP)

 The PEP:
 - details the integrated and comprehensive exploration, development, utilization, distribution, and conservation of energy resources, with preferential bias for environment-friendly, indigenous, and low-cost sources of energy.
 - includes a policy direction towards the Privatization of government agencies related to energy, deregulation of the power and energy industry, and reduction of dependency on oil-fired plants.
 - shall be submitted to Congress not later than Sept 15 annually.

-- c.
-Prepare and update annually a Power Development Program (PDP) and integrate the same into the PEP.
+- {{< s v="c" >}} Prepare and update annually a Power Development Program (PDP) and integrate the same into the PEP.

 The PDP shall consider and integrate the individual or joint development plans of the transmission, generation, and distribution sectors of the electric power industry which are submitted to the DOE: Provided, however, That the ERC shall have exclusive authority covering the Grid Code and the Distribution Code; and the pertinent rules and regulations it may issue.

-The DOE, following its approval of the Transmission Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of Distribution Utilities and NAPOCOR, and other relevant data as are available to DOE, which shall be incorporated in the PEP.
+The DOE, following its approval of the Transmission Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of DUs and NAPOCOR, and other relevant data as are available to DOE, which shall be incorporated in the PEP.

-- d.
-Ensure the reliability, quality and security of supply of electric power
+- {{< s v="d" >}} Ensure the reliability, quality and security of supply of electric power
-- e.
-Following the Restructuring of the electricity sector, the DOE shall:
+- {{< s v="e" >}} Following the Restructuring of the electricity sector, the DOE shall:
   1. Encourage private sector investments in the electricity sector and promote development of indigenous and Renewable Energy Sources including small-scale renewable energy generating sources
-  2. Facilitate and encourage reforms in the structure and operations of Distribution Utilities for greater efficiency and lower costs
+  2. Facilitate and encourage reforms in the structure and operations of DUs for greater efficiency and lower costs
   3. In consultation with other government agencies, promote a system of incentives to encourage Electric Power Industry Participants, including new Generation Companies and End-users, to provide adequate and reliable electric supply
   4. Undertake, in coordination with the ERC, NAPOCOR, NEA and the Philippine Information Agency (PIA), information campaigns to educate the public on the Restructuring of the electricity sector and Privatization of NAPOCOR assets

-- f.
-Jointly with the Electric Power Industry Participants, establish the WESM and formulate the detailed rules governing the operations thereof
+- {{< s v="f" >}} Jointly with the Electric Power Industry Participants, establish the WESM and formulate the detailed rules governing the operations thereof
-- g.
-Establish and administer programs for the exploration, transportation, marketing, distribution, utilization, conservation, stockpiling, and storage of energy resources of all forms, whether conventional or non-conventional
+- {{< s v="g" >}} Establish and administer programs for the exploration, transportation, marketing, distribution, utilization, conservation, stockpiling, and storage of energy resources of all forms, whether conventional or non-conventional
 - h.
 Exercise supervision and control over all government activities relative to energy projects in order to attain the goals embodied in Section 2 of Republic Act No. 7638
 - i.
 Develop policies and procedures and, as appropriate, promote a system of energy development incentives to enable and encourage Electric Power Industry Participants to provide adequate capacity to meet demand including, among others, reserve requirements
 - j.
 Monitor private sector activities relative to energy projects in order to attain the goals of the Restructuring, Privatization, and modernization of the electric power sector as provided for under existing laws: Provided, That the DOE shall endeavor to provide for an environment conducive to free and active private sector participation and investment in all energy activities